effaaykhan/Reports/README.md

 # PROJECT REPORTS
   - This repo includes the final project reports for Vulnerability Assessment on [testphp.vulnweb](http://testphp.vulnweb.com/) and Hacking Cycle on Windows 7 and Ubuntu systems.
 ## Vulnerability Assessment
-  - In this session i've learnt the various to attack any website and grab the useful credentials.
+  - In this session i've learnt the various types to attack any website and grab the useful credentials.
 In the report i've mentioned multiple methods in detail.
     1. Cross-Site Scripting (XSS)
     2. SQL Injection
     3. Outdated PHP versions